kubrickfr/avsc-wiki/API.md

 ##### `type.toBuffer(obj, [noCheck])`

 + `obj` {Object} The instance to encode.
 It must be of type `type`.
-+ `size` {Number}, Size in bytes used to initialize the buffer into which the object will be serialized.
-If the serialized object doesn't fit, a resize will be necessary.
-Defaults to 1024 bytes.
 + `noCheck` {Boolean} Do not check that the instance is valid before encoding it.
 Serializing invalid objects is undefined behavior, so use this only if you are sure the object satisfies the schema.